PrashantPKP/Click-on-shape-in-one-second-Game-using-javascript/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License. check it for more details.

 ## Contributing